 Credit reporting agencies (CRAs) or "credit bureaus" collect and use data to rate consumers' "creditworthiness."
 These reports and scores have far-reaching implications for Hoosiers' lives; they not only factor into who can get a loan and on what terms, but they can also affect insurance coverage and costs, job opportunities, housing, and other basic services.
-Accordingly, there has been significant interest in how scores are developed, how to improve their accuracy, and how to help individuals with impaired or non-existent scores.
+Accordingly, there has been significant interest in how scores are developed, how to improve their accuracy, and how to help individuals with impaired or non-existent scores. \\XXXVIII\

-- Provide budgeting and credit counseling programs, such as Your Money, Your Goals - Partner with financial institutions to offer credit building products or services - Provide debt relief to assist in removing collections from individuals' credit reports
+- Continue providing budgeting and credit counseling programs, such as Your Money Your Goals and HUD housing counseling - Work with clients to dispute items on their credit reports and negotiate reasonable payment plans for their debts - Partner with financial institutions to offer credit building products or services - Provide debt relief to assist in removing collections from individuals' credit reports